 The WiFi4EU project is destined to the EU citizens and visitors who will be able to access free Wi-Fi in public spaces such as parks, squares, public building, libraries, health centres in the EU.
 The Wi-Fi hot spots can be installed by the municipality and WiFi installation company using the voucher from the EU.

-The WiFi4EU scheme will be open to the public sector bodies from the EU Member States and participating EEA countries, Norway and Iceland.
-For the first call for applications, only the municipalities (or equivalent local administration) and associations formed by municipalities can apply on behalf of the municipalities.
-The list of entities eligible to apply was agreed with each Member State and will be made available for reference for municipalities or associations to check whether they are eligible to register/apply.
+The WiFi4EU scheme is open to the public sector bodies from the EU Member States and participating EEA countries, Norway and Iceland.
+For the first call for applications, only the municipalities (or equivalent local administration) can apply as well as associations formed by municipalities which can do so on behalf of the municipalities only.
+The list of entities eligible to apply (i.e. municipalities or associations of municipalities on behalf of the municipalities) was agreed with each Member State and will be made available for reference for municipalities or associations to check whether they are eligible to register/apply.

-'Associations formed by municipalities' can register multiple municipalities but will be required to separately submit the final application online for each municipality included in their registration.
+'Associations formed by municipalities' can register multiple municipalities and will be required to separately submit the final application online for each municipality included in their registration.
+Associations of municipalities are not entitled to receive a voucher.
 Each voucher is awarded to an individual municipality as the beneficiary.

 Each municipality can only benefit one voucher during the entire duration of the initiative.
 Therefore, municipalities selected for a voucher in one call cannot apply for any subsequent calls while municipalities that applied and did not get a voucher can try again if there is a subsequent call.

-First, there will be a dedicated portal (available in all EU languages) where municipalities will be able to register ahead of the call by filling out a simple registration form.
-To register a municipality will need an EU login account.
+Municipalities can register on www.wifi4eu.eu anytime by filling out a simple registration form.
+To register, a municipality will need an EU login account.

-The WiFi4EU web portal will also provide suppliers with the opportunity to register and indicate where (i.e. in which countries and regions) they can provide their services such that beneficiaries can consult this list for their own procurement purposes.
+The WiFi4EU web portal also provides suppliers with the opportunity to register and indicate where (i.e. in which countries and regions) they can provide their services such that beneficiaries can consult this list for their own procurement purposes.

-Second, municipalities should apply (by clicking the submit button) after the call is opened.
+Second, municipalities should apply (by clicking the “apply for voucher” button in the “My application” page) after the call is opened..

-The registration process will be simple so that any municipality can apply in their chosen language without needing any intermediary.
+The registration process is simple so that any municipality can apply in their chosen language without needing any intermediary.

-Municipalities will NOT be requested to include a technical project or documentation about the Wi-Fi network to be deployed.
-They will also NOT need a preliminary assessment of costs from a supplier, to be able to apply for the voucher.
+Municipalities are NOT requested to include a technical project or documentation about the Wi-Fi network to be deployed.
+They also do NOT need a preliminary assessment of costs from a supplier, to be able to apply for the voucher.

 Once the call will be opened, the registered municipalities will be able to submit an application for a voucher in the same portal.
 The submission can be done by clicking on the supply button.